bregman-arie/devops-exercises/prepare_for_interview.md

 And the last example:

-"Experience with scripting" -> Scenario: write a script which helps to accomplish some of the DevOps goals.
-For example, a script for generating Travis YAML for projects based on their content.
-If you need more ideas, open an issue and we'll help!
+"Experience with scripting" -> Scenario: write a script.
+Don't waste too much time thinking "what script should I write?".
+Simply automate something you are doing manually or even implement you own version of common small utils.

 ### Start your own DevOps project